H-Mateus/personal_website/content/authors/admin/_index.md

 The early results are promising and contributes to laying the groundwork for creating a new generation of cochlear implant.
 This internship gave me an insight into cutting edge biomedical research that has helped me further develop my skills as a scientist.

-During my PhD I have a new-found love of data science and a passion for R and Python.<br> You can see the files I made to create this website on my [Github](https://github.com/H-Mateus/personal_website).<br>
+During my PhD I have developed a new-found love of data science, reproducible research and a passion for programming in R and Python.<br>
+You can see the files I made to create this website on my [Github](https://github.com/H-Mateus/personal_website).<br>
 My full CV is available [here](/cv_2020-02-06.pdf)